Broker Speedtest by AlgoTest: Compare Broker API Speed in India

 What is Broker Speedtest?

-Broker Speedtest is a new aid for algo traders to assess and compare broker API responsiveness.
-It’s been designed and engineered at AlgoTest to offer transparent data on the API performance of different brokers.
+Broker Speedtest is a tool for algo traders to measure and compare broker API speed.
+It was built at AlgoTest to give you transparent data on how different brokers' APIs actually perform, instead of relying on word of mouth.

 Why Did We Make 'Broker Speedtest'?

-But here’s a couple of misconceptions that we really wish to address :
+But here are a couple of misconceptions we really want to address:

-- The fastest broker is the best broker
+The fastest broker is always the best broker.

 Let’s understand how orders from AlgoTest work